2026–27 Budget Cycle: Where Are We Now?

 Released January 10, 2026

-The Governor's opening proposal for 2025–26.
+The Governor's opening proposal for 2026–27.
 It establishes the funding levels for LCFF, transportation, special education, and all other programs.
 This is the starting point for negotiations — not the final word.
-Key education number: $125.5 billion total for TK–14.
+Key education number: $125.5 billion Prop 98 Guarantee for TK–14; $149.1 billion in total TK–12 funding (all sources).

 ✅ Legislative Subcommittee Hearings